-But all of these highly capable and experienced employees still need the support and direction of a manager, which means that if you’re a manager now or will be one in the future, you need to be prepared to work with individuals who have more experience than you do.
+Even highly capable and experienced employees need the support and direction of a manager, which means that if you’re a manager now or will be one in the future, you need to be prepared to work with individuals who have more experience than you do.
+Start by examining your approach.

 Doing internal work helps us succeed externally.
-If you’re managing people with more experience than you, prepare to meet this challenge by checking your ego, embracing learning opportunities, and leading confidently.
+If you’re managing employees who have more years of experience than you do, prepare to meet this challenge by checking your ego, embracing learning opportunities, and leading confidently.

-When it comes to the relationship with your more experienced employees, you’ll be able to keep your ego in check by owning your strengths — like the ability to lead — while accepting that you won’t have the most functional expertise on the team.
+When it comes to the relationship with your more experienced employees, you’ll be able to keep your ego in check by owning your strengths — like your leadership skills — while accepting that you won’t have the most functional expertise on the team.

-“As a marketer who has managed engineers in the past, I’m happy to be out of my depth of knowledge and acknowledge it,” said Shannon Maloney, cofounder of marketing advisory firm Ripp Marketing.
+“As a marketer who has managed engineers in the past, I’m happy to be out of my depth of knowledge and acknowledge it,” said Shannon Stubbings, chief digital officer at Australian strategic marketing and creative agency Ravel.
 “It’s like the idea of, ‘If you’re the smartest person in the room, you’re in the wrong room.’”

 There’s no space for petty competition on a team that’s accomplishing big things.
 Transform your insecurities into learning opportunities by checking your ego at the door.